 Sponsoring a hackathon is a great way to get access to the top IT and technical talent.
 Hackathons are quickly replacing career fairs and other traditional methods of recruiting and marketing.
 Additionally, for a 100-participant event, it’s like having your own personal developer think-tank.
 The next generation of software engineers, entrepreneurs, advocates, and subject matter enthusiasts and experts are coming to hackathons to create possible solutions, have fun, compete for prizes, learn new skills, and perhaps contribute to social good.
-This is definitely something worth being a part of…whether if it’s as a financial sponsor, data sponsor, platform provider, SME, mentor, judge or event volunteer.
+This is definitely something worth being a part of, whether as a financial sponsor, data sponsor, platform provider, SME, mentor, judge or event volunteer.

 Each event is different depending on sponsorships obtained.
-Make sure to continue to check the event webpage for updates, as they can increase over time, or additional prizes added if more sponsorship is secured.
+Make sure to check the event webpage frequently for updates, as prizes sometimes increase over time or additional prizes are added if more sponsorships are secured.
 Typical prizes include cash prizes, technology items and gear, gift cards, software subscriptions, etc.

-Ideally teams are 3-5 people, but the maximum is 5 per team.
-We would suggest covering your bases by including at least one or two “tech” type people or coders, one front end designer, one or two people versed in the subject matter, and a “pitch man”.
-Each of these roles do not need to be separate people, so one person could be your subject matter person and your “pitch man”, or another example – your front-end designer could also be a coder.
-The more well-rounded a team the better the outcome usually.
-However, we have seen a few teams of two take the grand prize!
+Ideally teams are 3-5 people, but rules can be different for each challenge so read the event website for each challenge carefully.
+We suggest covering your bases by including at least one or two “tech” people or coders, one front end designer, one or two people versed in the subject matter, a project manager and a presenter.
+One person could fulfill one or more roles but generally, the more well-rounded a team, the better the outcome.

-Once you register, you will be sent an email with a link to sign up for our slack page.
+Once you register, you will be sent an email with a link to sign up for our Slack page.
 Slack is a great place to meet other participants and find teammates.
-We will also have a team building session after the opening ceremony of the event and will help facilitate anyone needing a team get matched up.
+Many of our challenges also include a team building session after the event kicks off where we help facilitate teaming so watch Slack for announcements about those types of opportunities.